jeffskinnerbox/blog/content/ideas/install-linux-on-chromebook-without-chromeos.md

 The tools I recommend for VNC service on Linux are:

 * **X11vnc**: Is a VNC Server that “publishes” an existing physical X display over VNC, allowing remote clients to connect with it using a VNC viewer.
 That is, they can see the actual running desktop windows, as if they were in front of the server.
-* **noVNC**: Is a VNC Viewer that can give you maximum flexibility. [noVNC][AA] is an open Source VNC client using HTML5 (WebSockets, Canvas), that runs well in any modern browser, including mobile browsers (iOS and Android).
+* **noVNC**: Is a VNC Viewer that can give you maximum flexibility. [noVNC][55] is an open Source VNC client using HTML5 (WebSockets, Canvas), that runs well in any modern browser, including mobile browsers (iOS and Android).

 If you intend to install VNC for remote access / screen sharing, see the companion file `install-vnc-on-linux-for-remote-access-and-screen-sharing.md`.